 6. Do: Mark your calendar for important dates

-At the beginning of the summer, make sure to mark your calendar full of important dates including class registration, the housing deadline, tuition and fee due dates, orientation, club sign-up deadlines, etc. You do not want to miss out on anything because you forgot about a deadline.
+At the beginning of the summer, mark your calendar full of important dates, including class registration, the housing deadline, tuition and fee due dates, orientation, club sign-up deadlines, etc. You do not want to miss out on anything because you forgot about a deadline.

 7. Do: Spend time with family and friends

-Make sure that during your last summer at home, you are cherishing your time with your family and friends.
+Ensure that you are cherishing your time with your family and friends during your last summer at home.
 Once you leave for college, you will realize how much you missed hanging out with your friends on weekends and family dinners.

 1. Don’t: Judge the Facebook class group

 Try not to judge people based on what is posted in the Facebook group.
-You will meet so many different types of people in college, and the people posting themselves in the Facebook group are only a fraction of the people you will go to school with.
+You will meet many different types of people in college, and the people posting themselves in the Facebook group are only a fraction of those you will go to school with.

 2. Don’t: Go overboard buying things for the dorm before arriving at college

-A big mistake a lot of people make when going to college is buying too much for the dorms before arriving.
+A big mistake many people make when going to college is buying too much for the dorms before arriving.
 Make sure to check what furniture is included in the dorm rooms.
-Also, it can be beneficial to wait to buy larger items until actually arriving at the dorms so that you can see the space and see what will fit.
-People often don’t realize how small the dorms are, and sometimes larger items may not fit.
+Also, it can be beneficial to wait to buy more oversized items until actually arriving at the dorms so that you can see the space and see what will fit.
+People often don’t realize how small the dorms are; sometimes, more oversized items may not work.

 3. Don’t: Think you need a car your freshman year

-Although it might seem weird to go off to college without a car, many freshmen do not bring their car.
-You will be spending most of your time your freshman year on or near campus, getting to know the area you are in.
-A car can also be a pain, because there may not be parking near the dorms.
-Most freshmen do not bring a car with them to campus unless they need it to get to and from a job.
+Although going to college without a car might seem weird, many freshmen do not bring their car.
+You will be spending most of your time during your freshman year on or near campus, getting to know the area you are in.
+A car can also be a pain because parking near the dorms may not exist.
+Most freshmen do not bring a vehicle to campus unless needed to get to and from a job.

 4. Don’t: Sign up for more than the recommended number of units

-Even if high school was very easy for you and you were an overachiever, do not take more than the recommended number of units for your first semester.
+Even if high school was easy for you and you were an overachiever, do not take more than the recommended units for your first semester.
 In your first semester of college, you do not want to feel stressed out all of the time and constantly worried about school.
-Start by taking the recommended number of units for first semester, and if that feels too easy for you, take more second semester.
+Start by taking the recommended number of units for the first semester; take a second semester if that feels too easy for you.

 5. Don’t: Sign up for early morning classes

-Even if you naturally wake up early, do not take early morning classes in college unless it is required.
-Everyone wakes up much later in college and you do not want to be waking up early every day for class when your friends are sleeping in.
+Even if you naturally wake up early, do not take early morning college classes unless required.
+Everyone wakes up much later in college; you do not want to wake up early every day for class when your friends are sleeping in.

 6. Don’t: Buy your textbooks too far in advance

-A lot of times, classes will say a textbook is required, but then you will read the syllabus and the textbook is optional or not even on the list.
-It is best to wait and read the class syllabus before ordering your textbooks to ensure that the book is going to be used in that class.
+Often, classes will say a textbook is required, but then you will read the syllabus, and the textbook is optional or not even on the list.
+It is best to wait and read the class syllabus before ordering your textbooks to ensure the book will be used in that class.

-Usually a professor will email a week or two before classes start and state what the required materials are for that class.
-Don’t feel pressured to buy everything in advance because you can save money by being patient and making sure that the textbook listed will actually be used.
+Usually, a professor will email a week or two before classes start and state the required materials for that class.
+Don’t feel pressured to buy everything in advance because you can save money by being patient and ensuring that the textbook listed will be used.

 7. Don’t: Buy all of your textbooks new

-A mistake that a lot of freshmen make is buying their textbooks new, which can cost hundreds of dollars.
-It is much cheaper to rent your textbook from Amazon or buy a used copy.
+Many freshmen make a mistake by buying their textbooks new, which can cost hundreds of dollars.
+Renting your textbook from Amazon or buying a used copy is much cheaper.
 The only reason you would need to buy a new textbook is if there is an access code inside that is required for the class, but this will be stated in the syllabus if this is the case.

 More to Read: